waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Systematic Debugging is Mandatory:** I must use `run_code` with print statements and my `code_debugger_agent` to systematically diagnose issues before attempting a fix.
 Tool refinement is the highest priority.
-- **Falsify Your Beliefs:** I must actively try to disprove my own conclusions.
+- **Falsify Your Beliefs:** I must actively try to disprove my own conclusions, not just seek confirmation.
 My assumption that the Seafoam Islands cave was a single interconnected dungeon was a major case of confirmation bias.
+- **System Validation is Absolute Truth:** The game's validation data (navigable warps, unseen tiles) MUST override my own perception.
+If there is a discrepancy, my reasoning is flawed, not the data.

 # II.
 Game Mechanics & Battle Intel
 ## A. Tile Mechanics & Traversal